The Missing Piece

 "A: I want to be a great leader" — Too vague.
 Who doesn't?

-"A: Sustained leadership impact at the level I've been promoted to" — Specific to David's situation.
+"A: Sustainable leadership impact at the level I've been promoted to" — Specific to David's situation.

 Test 3: Does A Feel True?